| ||Format||Pages||Price|| |

-1.2 This guide applies to the current version of the FAR Government Property clause 52.245-1 dated April 2012.
+1.2 This guide applies to the current version of the FAR Government Property clause 52.245-1 dated January 2017.
 Entities with earlier or subsequently dated requirements/contracts should address any contractual difference when applying this guide.

 1.3 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

-ICS Number Code 03.120.10 (Quality management and quality assurance); 03.120.20 (Product and company certification.
+ICS Number Code 03.100.70 (Management systems); 03.120.10 (Quality management and quality assurance); 03.120.20 (Product and company certification.
 Conformity assessment); 03.160 (Law.
 Administration)